-Arguments in favor of the Fujifilm X-Pro1:
+Advantages of the Fujifilm X-Pro1:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1230k vs 1040k dots).